King County home prices dropped as coronavirus squelched activity, but now the market may be picking up

 After one rainy evening of sitting in the car for three hours, “I thought, I can’t keep doing this,” she said.
 She ended up booking a room at an Extended Stay America with her dogs, where for a couple days, she succumbed to the temptation of watching prospective buyers tour her home via security camera, until one impugned her water heater.

-The year-over-year price dip in King County ran contrary to trends elsewhere Western Washington, and nationwide.
+The year-over-year price dip in King County ran contrary to trends elsewhere in Western Washington, and nationwide.
 Elsewhere, home prices have continued rising year-over-year, even as mass layoffs hit levels not seen since the Great Depression.
 Brokers attribute the market’s relative resiliency to demand and supply falling by roughly the same amount, propping prices up.

 In Pierce County, median prices were up 7.2% compared to 2019, to $396,550.
 Snohomish county shoppers saw prices rise 3.2% from 2019, to $516,000.
 Kitsap, Whatcom and Thurston counties also saw price increases compared to 2019.